awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 {{%expand "Question: What if your task distribution is different and there is no unused EC2 instance in the ECS cluster?" %}}

-As mentioned in the Note above, tasks spread across instances within the capacity providers may be different and all the EC2 instances may run at least one task.
+As mentioned in the note above, tasks spread across instances within the capacity providers may be different and all the EC2 instances may run at least one task.
 But, to test the ECS cluster scale-in activity, we need at least one unused EC2 instance.
-For testing purpose, let us manually scale down the ECS service, i.e. reducing number of tasks so that there will be an unused instance with no tasks.
+For testing purpose, let us manually scale down the ECS service by reducing the number of tasks so that there will be an unused instance with no tasks.
 Then the capacity provider instance termination protection feature should ideally choose only those unused instances running no tasks.

-Run the below command to scale down the service by reducing the number of tasks from 10 to 4.
+Run the command below to scale down the service by reducing the number of tasks from 10 to 4.

 ```base